 LLC Annual Fees

-All of the previously mentioned fees have been startup costs, single payments.
-But LLCs have maintenance fees too, namely the Annual Report.
-After starting your business, you will need to file an Annual Report before the LLC’s anniversary date each year.
+All of the previously mentioned fees have been startup costs that you’ll only need to pay once.
+But LLCs have maintenance fees too, namely the annual report.
+After starting your business, you will need to file an annual report before the LLC’s anniversary date each year.
 This is to ensure that the Secretary of State can keep its records current and accurate.
-Filing online will cost you $50 and on paper, $65.
+Filing online will cost you $50 and on paper, it’s $65.
 You should plan this payment into your yearly budget.

 Income taxes are simple for South Dakota LLCs — they don’t apply.
 The federal government considers LLCs “pass-through” entities, which means the individual owners/members report income and losses on their personal tax returns, although South Dakota doesn’t have corporate or personal income taxes.
 Nor does the state impose a “franchise” or “privilege tax on its businesses.

 But this doesn’t mean that your LLC is completely off the hook.
 There are certain circumstances under which the company will be required to pay taxes.
-If it sells merchandise, it will owe a Sales and Use Tax and need to register here.
-Or, if it maintains employees, it will owe an Unemployment Insurance Tax (apply here).
+If it sells merchandise, it will owe a Sales and Use Tax and need to register.
+Or, if it maintains employees, it will owe an Unemployment Insurance Tax.
 For more information visit the Department of Revenue website.

 Looking at all these fees, you might be thinking: how can I pay less?
 While you might be tempted to look for loopholes or find a way around them, this could cause you bigger problems in the future.